 Road transport: He has over ten years experience of regularly representing commercial transport operators (HGV and PCV) at public inquiry before traffic commissioners on all regulatory issues such as repute, financial standing and maintenance.
 He also defends drivers and operators against criminal prosecutions for drivers hours and tachograph offences in multi-defendant investigations and prosecutions by DVSA.
 Sean has provided talks and seminars to the transport sector, has regularly contributed articles to the transport trade press and is a member of the RHA and a member of the FTA’s legal panel providing advice and representation to their members.

 Professional discipline: He has developed a niche practice advising and representing a range of professionals before their respective regulators, particularly health care professionals.
-Sean’s health care professional discipline practice has seen him bring appeals on behalf of registrants before the High Court (Saunders v Hearing Aid Council (2010) EWHC 629 (Admin) and Her Majesty’s Judicial Committee of the Privy Council (Holmes v Royal College of Veterinary Surgeons 2011).
+Sean’s health care professional discipline practice has seen him bring appeals on behalf of registrants before the High Court (Saunders v Hearing Aid Council (2010) EWHC 629 (Admin) and His Majesty’s Judicial Committee of the Privy Council (Holmes v Royal College of Veterinary Surgeons 2011).
 He is a member of the Association of Regulatory and Disciplinary Lawyers.